Arduino: Hardware

-Arduino microcontrollers are pre-programmed with a boot loader that simplifies the uploading of programs to the on-chip flash memory.
+Arduino microcontrollers are pre-programmed with a bootloader that simplifies the uploading of programs to the on-chip flash memory.
 The default bootloader of the Arduino Uno is the Optiboot bootloader.
 Boards are loaded with program code via a serial connection to another computer.
-Some serial Arduino boards contain a level shifter circuit to convert between RS-232 logic levels and transistor–transistor logic (TTL) level signals.
+Some serial Arduino boards contain a level shifter circuit to convert between RS-232 logic levels and transistor–transistor logic (TTL serial) level signals.
 Current Arduino boards are programmed via Universal Serial Bus (USB), implemented using USB-to-serial adapter chips such as the FTDI FT232.
 Some boards, such as later-model Uno boards, substitute the FTDI chip with a separate AVR chip containing USB-to-serial firmware, which is reprogrammable via its own ICSP header.
 Other variants, such as the Arduino Mini and the unofficial Boarduino, use a detachable USB-to-serial adapter board or cable, Bluetooth or other methods.
 When used with traditional microcontroller tools, instead of the Arduino IDE, standard AVR in-system programming (ISP) programming is used.

 The Arduino board exposes most of the microcontroller's I/O pins for use by other circuits.
-The Diecimila, Duemilanove, and current Uno provide 14 digital I/O pins, six of which can produce pulse-width modulated signals, and six analog inputs, which can also be used as six digital I/O pins.
+The Diecimila, Duemilanove, and current Uno provide 14 digital I/O pins, six of which can produce pulse-width modulated(PWM) signals, and six analog inputs, which can also be used as six digital I/O pins.
 These pins are on the top of the board, via female 0.1-inch (2.54 mm) headers.
 Several plug-in application shields are also commercially available.
 The Arduino Nano and Arduino-compatible Bare Bones Board and Boarduino boards may provide male header pins on the underside of the board that can plug into solderless breadboards.

 Many Arduino-compatible and Arduino-derived boards exist.
 Some are functionally equivalent to an Arduino and can be used interchangeably.
 Many enhance the basic Arduino by adding output drivers, often for use in school-level education, to simplify making buggies and small robots.
 Others are electrically equivalent, but change the form factor, sometimes retaining compatibility with shields, sometimes not.
 Some variants use different processors, of varying compatibility.

+In addition to hardware variations, open source libraries have been developed to support Arduino hardware in EDA tools.
+One such project provides KiCad schematic symbols and PCB footprints for Arduino modules, expansion boards, and connectors, making it easier for engineers to integrate Arduino into their designs.